sre/rust-sshidentify/README.md

 ================

 The Rust `sshidentify` can be used to gain information about the SSH key, that has been used for the current connection.
+There are two different ways to get this:

+1. `get_ssh_exposeauth_info()`

+This is available when the crate is build with the "exposeauth" feature.
+The function is only usable if OpenSSH has ExposeAuthInfo enabled in `sshd_config`.
+Note, that the default of that option is disabled.
+Using this way is usually preferred.

+2. `get_ssh_journal_info()`

-The public `get_ssh_info()` will traverse through the process tree to find the parent sshd PID.
+This is available when the crate is build with the "journal" feature.
+The function will traverse through the process tree to find the parent sshd PID.
 Once found the PID is being used to check the systemd journal for the key fingerprint having been used for the connection.
 Last but not least the `~/.ssh/authorized_keys` is being examined to find the public key for the fingerprint.

 NOTE: The resulting binary must be called with permissions to access the system's systemd journal to be functional.